Reduced-order modeling of unsteady fluid flow using neural network ensembles: Introduction

 More recently, machine learning and artificial intelligence (AI) methods have been used to provide nonlinear mappings between the low-dimensional embedding and high-fidelity solution space.
 In particular, deep learning~\cite{lecun2015deeplearning} approaches have been used to develop ROMs that provide efficient nonlinear manifolds of physical systems.
 Convolutional autoencoders (CAEs), a type of artificial neural network, have been used to build ROMs and shown to outperform POD-based methods ~\cite{Lee2020ModelRO,halder2022non}.
 Artificial neural networks that use convolutional layers efficiently learn structures and patterns present in spatially distributed data, including the solutions to PDEs.
 Autoencoders consist of two individual neural networks: an encoder, which maps high-dimensional inputs to a low-dimensional latent space, and a decoder, which maps the low-dimensional latent space to a reconstruction of the high-dimensional input.
+Although autoencoders can effectively learn nonlinear relationships, they lack interpretability.
+Recent works have used variational autoencoders~\cite{eivazi2022towards,solerarico2023betavariational} to incorporate interpretable nonlinear modes into ROMs, although this results in lower reconstruction accuracy when compared to vanilla autoencoders.
+Another approach for simulating systems governed by PDEs at a reduced cost is the use of neural operators~\cite{wang2021learning,li2021physics}, which implicitly learn the governing equations using deep neural networks.
+However, this approach typically requires very large amounts of training data to cover parameter spaces effectively, limiting their use in design optimization.

-ROMs are categorized as either non-intrusive or projection-based; non-intrusive ROMs use a fully data-driven approach, while projection-based ROMs incorporate the governing equations to solve a low-dimensional version of the full-order model.
+ROMs are categorized as either non-intrusive or projection-based; non-intrusive ROMs use a fully data-driven approach, while projection-based ROMs incorporate the governing equations to solve a low-dimensional version of the FOM.
 While projection-based ROMs can provide better accuracy and more physically consistent results, they incur a larger computational cost and often exhibit stability issues~\cite{GRIMBERG2020109681} that inhibit convergence.
 Additionally, they are generally not portable between different solvers.